-Conditions were awesome for your group's drift dive - more than 25 metres of visibility on a warm and sunny day.
-You splashed in as a group and quickly drop to 20 metres, levelling off and then drifting along a beautiful wall, teeming with coral and fish.
+Conditions were awesome for your group's drift dive - more than 30 metres of visibility on a warm and sunny day.
+You splashed in as a group and quickly drop to 20 metres, levelling off and then drifting along a beautiful soft coral wall, teeming with fish.

 Then as you drift along, the novice divers fluctuate as much as 1 or 2 metres, constantly adjusting their BCDs.
 The experienced scuba divers had very little depth change, except when they want to look at something.

 This is the difference between buoyancy control and Peak Performance Buoyancy control, and you can achieve it too.
 One way to master buoyancy is by diving frequently, but a better way is to train for it, like with the PADI Peak Performance Buoyancy Specialty programme, starting with the Peak Performance Buoyancy Adventure Dive in the Advanced Open Water Diver course.
-Join the upper echelons of dive proficiency; distinguish yourself with first-class buoyancy control!
+Join the upper echelons of dive proficiency; distinguish yourself with top-class buoyancy control!

 PADI's Peak Performance Buoyancy class is the perfect opportunity to hone your buoyancy skills and a great way to get the benefits of peak performance buoyancy.
 Perfect your buoyancy and you'll have longer dives due to better air use, you'll save your energy, you can observe aquatic life without disturbing it, and you'll learn about environmentally friendly diving techniques to conserve our precious marine environment.
 Your programme will include 2 open water dives, which may be conducted in just 1 day.